GoogleCloudPlatform/cluster-toolkit/modules/README.md

 The `outputs` field adds the output of individual Terraform modules to the output of its deployment group.
 This enables the value to be available via `terraform output`.
-This can useful for displaying the IP of a login node or priting instructions on how to use a module, as we have in the [monitoring dashboard module](monitoring/dashboard/README.md#Outputs).
+This can useful for displaying the IP of a login node or printing instructions on how to use a module, as we have in the [monitoring dashboard module](monitoring/dashboard/README.md#Outputs).

 The outputs field is a lists that it can be in either of two formats: a string